nkeyes/ok_hbase/README.md

 print "wrote row: #{row_key}\r" end

+puts "\nscanning for all rows, starting with 'hbzza'" table.scan(start_row: 'hbzza') do |row_key, columns|
+  puts row_key, columns, "\n"
+end

+puts "\nscanning for all rows, stopping with 'hbaaz'"
+# stop_row is NOT inclusive, so use the next greatest value
+table.scan(stop_row: 'hbab') do |row_key, columns|
+  puts row_key, columns, "\n"
+end

+puts "\nscanning for the row with keys 'hbase' and 'hbasf'"
+# stop_row is NOT inclusive, so use the next greatest value
+table.scan(start_row: 'hbase', stop_row: 'hbasg') do |row_key, columns|
+  puts row_key, columns, "\n"
+end

-# scan for all rows beginning with 'hba'
+puts "\nscanning for all rows with keys beginning with 'hba'" table.scan(row_prefix: 'hba')do |row_key, columns|
-table.scan(row_prefix: 'hba')
+  puts row_key, columns, "\n"
+end

-# get the row with the row key 'hbase'
+puts "\ngetting the row with the row key 'hbase'" puts table.row('hbase')
-table.row('hbase')

-# clean up
+puts "\ncleaning up"
 conn.delete_table('ok_hbase_test', true)
 ```